 Seriously, people.
 If you want to get up or go to work earlier, go for it.
 Then you can have more daylight *after* work and the clock doesn’t have to have an identity crisis.

-Consistency is the only way to handle a sleep regression – or a time change
+Consistency is the only way to handle a sleep regression

+And you know what?
 I could totally join him.

 In any case, what works is having a consistent schedule, good sleep hygiene (calming bedtime routines), and being active throughout the day to wear everyone out.

 Want more information on sleep regressions of any and all ages?
 Then be sure to read this: 7 Ways to Survive Baby, toddler, & 11 month Sleep Regression.